urschrei/convertbng/README.md

 `convertbng` is currently only available in Wheel format for OSX, though standard installation for `*nix` using pip from PyPI works, and **doesn't require a Rust installation**.

 #Usage
-`convertbng` accepts either a single longitude value and single latitude value, **or** a list of longitude values and a list of latitude values.
-Numpy arrays are OK too, but note the return type:
+`convertbng` accepts either a single longitude value and single latitude value, **or** a sequence of longitude values and a list of latitude values.
+Note the return type:
 `"returns a list of two lists containing Easting and Northing integers (longs), respectively"`

-`convertlonlat` accepts either a single Easting and a Single Northing, or a list of BNG Eastings, and a list of BNG Northings.
-Numpy arrays are OK too, but note the return type:
+`convertlonlat` accepts either a single Easting and a Single Northing, or a  of BNG Eastings, and a list of BNG Northings.
+Note the return type:
 `"returns a list of two lists containing Longitude and Latitude floats, respectively"`

+Both functions try to be liberal about what containers they accept: `list`, `tuple`, `array.array`, `numpy.ndarray`, and pretty much anything that has the `__iter__` attribute should work, including generators.

 ```python
 from convertbng.util import convertbng, convertlonlat